EternalBlue445/InsightAI/README.md

 # Assumptions

 1. Only images are given in a folder.
-2. I was asked to provide titles and links alongside summaries in a CSV file.
-So, I included the news titles and links but I don't think they are relevant in this context.
+2. I provided titles and links of each news alongside summaries in a CSV file.
    * "title_link.json" contains the titles and links.

 # Execution